payatu/vuln-nodejs-app/solutions/solutions.md

 ## 5. XSS

-Three different XSS cases are covered in this exercise depending on the template sanitization and context.
+Three different XSS cases are covered in this exercise depending on the <code>ejs</code> template syntax used to display user supplied input and context.

 **Route: /routes/app.js**